NATO member countries

 Three years after the signing of the Washington Treaty, on 18 February 1952, Greece and Türkiye joined NATO.
-This enabled NATO to reinforce its “southern flank”.
+This enabled NATO to reinforce its southern flank.

 Germany became a NATO member on 6 May 1955.
 This was the result of several years of deliberations among western leaders and Germany, whose population opposed any form of rearmament.

-Following the end of the Second World War, ways of integrating the Federal Republic of Germany into west European defence structures was a priority.
-The Federal Republic of Germany - or West Germany - was created in 1949 and although the new state was anchored to the west, its potential was feared.
+Following the end of the Second World War, finding ways of integrating the Federal Republic of Germany into western European defence structures was a priority.
+The Federal Republic of Germany – or West Germany – was created in 1949 and although the new state was anchored to the west, its potential was feared.
 Initially, France proposed the creation of a European Defence Community – a European solution to the German question.
-However, the French Senate opposed the plan and the proposal fell through leaving NATO membership as the only viable solution.
-Three conditions needed to be fulfilled before this could happen: post-war victors (France, the United Kingdom, the United States and the Soviet Union) had to end the occupation of the Federal Republic of Germany; Italy and West Germany needed to be admitted to the Western Union Defence Organisation (the military agency of the Western Union) and then there was the accession procedure itself.
+However, the French Senate opposed the plan and the proposal fell through, leaving NATO membership as the only viable solution.
+Three conditions needed to be fulfilled before this could happen: post-war victors (France, the United Kingdom, the United States and the Soviet Union) had to end the occupation of the Federal Republic of Germany; Italy and West Germany needed to be admitted to the Western Union Defence Organisation (the military agency of the Western Union); and then there was the accession procedure itself.